Alongside the pedals and grips, the saddle is one of the key contact points that can make or break your cycling experience.

 The prices of premium saddles from reputable manufacturers can cost up to $400.
 This high price is attributed to the materials used, weight savings, and brand recognition.

 However, you can find a range of bikes’ saddle shapes and sizes at any price point.
-The entry-level models are the cheapest ones and mighty be comfortable for you despite being heavy.
+The entry-level models are the cheapest ones and might be comfortable for you despite being heavy.

 We’ve discussed tips on finding the perfect saddle.